-Setting the channel x maximum duty cycle bit (CHxMAX) and clearing the TOVx bit generates a 100% duty cycle output.
-(See 19.9.4 TIMB Channel Status and Control Registers.)
+Setting the channel x maximum duty cycle bit (CHxMAX) and clearing the TOVx bit generates a 100 percent duty cycle output.
+See 19.8.4 TIMB Channel Status and Control Registers.

-The following TIMB sources can generate interrupt requests:
+These TIMB sources can generate interrupt requests:

-- TIMB overflow flag (TOF) The TOF bit is set when the TIMB counter value rolls over to \$0000 after matching the value in the TIMB counter modulo registers.
-The TIMB overflow interrupt enable bit, TOIE, enables TIMB overflow CPU interrupt requests.
-TOF and TOIE are in the TIMB status and control register. - TIMB channel flags (CH1F-CH0F) The CHxF bit is set when an input capture or output compare occurs on channel x.
+- TIMB timer overflow flag (TOF) The timer counter value changes on the falling edge of the internal bus clock.
+The timer overflow flag (TOF) bit is set on the falling edge of the internal bus clock following the timer rollover to \$0000.
+The TIM overflow interrupt enable bit, TOIE, enables TIM overflow interrupt requests.
+TOF and TOIE are in the TIM status and control registers. - TIMB channel flags (CH1F-CH0F) The CHxF bit is set when an input capture or output compare occurs on channel x.
 Channel x TIMB CPU interrupt requests are controlled by the channel x interrupt enable bit, CHxIE.